Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Content

-The navigation menu for each page was copied from the mobile first Whiskey Drop mini project I created during the previous module.
-CHECK THIS.
+The navigation menu for each page was copied from the mobile first Whiskey Drop mini project I created earlier in the course.
 This menu was exactly what I needed, so I changed all of the links and names of the links to the pages in my project and added in the contact page.
-I deleted the sign up section.
+As I didn't need the sign up section this was deleted.

-I copied the footer from the resume project, then deleted the links to LinkedIn, Pinterest and YouTube.
+I copied the footer from the resume project created ealier in the course, then deleted the links to LinkedIn, Pinterest and YouTube.
 I changed the name from Social to Social Media and removed the uppercase and general-sub classes.
 I added my own class to the social media title of footer-heading and changed the social-links class to social-media-links.
-I deleted the download CV link as it wasn't needed and removed the wording for the about section and added my own wording.
-I removed the uppercase and general-sub classes and added the footer-heading class and changed the title from About to About Us.
+I deleted the download CV link as this wasn't needed and deleted the wording for the about section and added my own wording.
+I removed the uppercase and general-sub classes and added the footer-heading class, then I deleted the About title.

 ##### East Sussex Cafes

-I copied the description text, address, phone number and the email address for the cafe for Pooh Corner cafe from [Pooh Corner](https://www.poohcorner.co.uk/).
+I copied the description text, address, phone number and the email address for the cafe for Pooh Corner from [Pooh Corner](https://www.poohcorner.co.uk/).
 I added these details to the Winnie the Pooh cafe on the East Sussex cafe page.

 I copied the description text, address, phone number and email address for Hanushka Coffee House from [Hanushka Coffee House](https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/about/?ref=page_internal).
 I added these details to the Hanushka Coffee House cafe on the East Sussex cafe page.